parijatmukherjee/2darrayblog/content/posts/solid_design_patterns.md

 Always think of the logic and the business rules which are only **applicable** for that class.

 “Gather together the things that change for the same reasons.
-Separate those things that change for different reasons.”<br \>- Robert C. Martin
+Separate those things that change for different reasons.”- Robert C. Martin

 ![](https://i.giphy.com/media/v1.Y2lkPTc5MGI3NjExem1xcmNzYWc3MzdleW55OWhudzR4amQ5NHlycGR0M2QzcGpwam1pbSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/U6pm4rLysiWCaLQ5CP/giphy.gif)